DarrellBest/wordle_solver/README.md

 # wordle_solver
 I got bored and wrote a world solver...
 Its pretty good though, just saying

+TLDR--- Solves in 3.59 turns with a 99% success rate

 This solver uses a combination of letter frequency calculations and word list pruning techniques.

 I had two goals when writting this code: